Washington and Georgetown Railroad: Switch to cable cars

 In 1893, the company built the Navy Yard Car Barn across from the Navy Yard to service the new cars.

-The company built two powerhouses to provide energy for the system, one at 14th Street NW and E Street NW and the other at 7th Street SW and P Street SW.
-In the middle of the intersection of 14th Street NW and Pennsylvania Avenue NW a large wheel pit was constructed.
-In addition the company was authorized, on August 23, 1894, to extend its line on M Street NW to the Aqueduct Bridge, and build a "Union Station" - now the Georgetown Car Barn.
+The company built two powerhouses to provide electricity for the system: one at 14th and E Streets NW and the other at 7th and P Streets SW.
+A large wheel pit was constructed in the middle of the intersection of 14th Street NW and Pennsylvania Avenue NW.
+On August 23, 1894, the company was authorized to extend its line on M Street NW to the Aqueduct Bridge, and build a "Union Station"—now the Georgetown Car Barn.

 The end of the line

 By the mid-1890s, there were numerous streetcar companies operating in the District.
 Congress tried to deal with this fractured transit system by requiring them to accept transfers and set standard pricing and by allowing them to use one another's track.
 But eventually it became clear that consolidation was the best solution.
-On March 1, 1895, Congress authorized the Rock Creek Railway to purchase the Washington and Georgetown.
-It did so on September 21, 1895, forming the Capital Traction Company, the first company created during "the great streetcar consolidation" and spelling the end of the Washington and Georgetown Railroad Company as a separate entity.
+On March 1, 1895, Congress authorized the sale of the Washington and Georgetown Railroad to the Rock Creek Railway, a company with less operating revenue but more ability to raise money by issuing stock.
+The deal went through on September 21, 1895, forming the Capital Traction Company, the first company created during "the great streetcar consolidation".